 Apr 18, 2009 Metropolis

 Every city has blight – the unsightly, derelict, abandoned, disheveled, and under-utilized spaces of our urban areas.
 It drains the life out of neighborhoods, drives down the values of surrounding properties, and just looks really bad.
 So what do cities do about it?
 Some seize it through eminent domain for redevelopment and others offer incentives to developers to replace it with something better.
 Many of them, though, don’t do anything at all.
 But removing blight from a city is not impossible, and it doesn’t have to be an elaborate multi-party scheme or a drawn-out political process.
-Opinion
+Blog Post

 Feb 27, 2008 By